 Salaries for DNP Nurses in the South Carolina’s Major Cities

-The South Carolina Department of Employment & Workforce provides salary information for DNP-educated advanced nursing professionals in the major cities of the state (2014):
+The South Carolina Department of Employment & Workforce outlined salary information for DNP-educated advanced nursing professionals in the major cities of the state, as of 2018:

 Nurse Administrators and Executives:

 - Columbia: $121,010-$147,290

 - Hilton Head: $113,400-$137,530

 - Myrtle Beach: $101,240-$123,920

 - Columbia: $110,370-$125,280